Tedder Talks: What You Need to Know About Hay Tedding

 The art of tedding originated in Europe, where the “cool-summer humid continental” climate has impeded hay dry down times for generations.
 It continues to be a popular practice in Europe, and has recently seen a rise in popularity in cooler regions of the U.S.

-The weather can be so unpredictable, according to Vrieze, that hay producers may purchase a tedder on account of the latest weather forecast.
+The weather can be so unpredictable, according to Wang, that hay producers may purchase a tedder on account of the latest weather forecast.

-How long after mowing should hay producers pull out the tedder?
-Vrieze said there is no universal rule of thumb as it depends on multiple variables, including the type of crop, your location, climate and preferred moisture content.
+How long after mowing your hay field should you pull out the tedder?
+Wang said there is no universal rule of thumb as it depends on multiple variables, including the type of crop, your location, climate and preferred moisture content.

 “The only thing that matters then is that you get the hay put up before the rain comes.”